bk52/eksi-gallery-extension/README.md

 After successful build, **dist** folder will be created from the project directory.

 - Install the **dist** folder by following [these steps](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) in the Chrome browser.

+## ⚠ Known Issues

+- If Adblock is active in your browser, the images of eksiup.com cannot be displayed and it will cause an error in the gallery view.

+✔ Solutions
+- Close adblock